ezesch/ezesch/README.md

-## Hi, I'm Ezequiel 👋
+## Hi, I'm Ezequiel

-Data Analyst based in Argentina, working with Python, SQL, and Power BI to turn raw or messy data into decisions people can act on.
+Data Analyst with 2+ years of combined experience across operations, recruiting, and data analytics.
+I use SQL, Python, Power BI, and Excel to build data pipelines, automate reporting, and turn operational data into decisions leadership can act on.

-I like projects that start from a real question — not just "clean this dataset" — and end in something someone else can actually use: a dashboard, a ranking, a number a team can trust.
+What I enjoy most is being the analytical link between business stakeholders and technical teams — taking a vague ask, grounding it in real numbers, and finding the workflow that actually solves it, not just the dashboard that looks good.

 ### What I've built
 - 🇦🇷 **[Argentina Employment Analytics](https://github.com/ezesch/argentina-employment-analytics)**